sutandojs/docs/docs/guide/models.md

 In this example, we assign the name field from the incoming HTTP request to the `name` attribute of the `Flight` model instance.
 When we call the `save` method, a record will be inserted into the database.
 The model's `created_at` and `updated_at` timestamps will automatically be set when the `save` method is called, so there is no need to set them manually.

-Alternatively, you may use the `create` method to "save" a new model using a single PHP statement.
+Alternatively, you may use the `create` method to "save" a new model using a single Javascript statement.
 The inserted model instance will be returned to you by the `create` method:

 ```js
 const { Flight } = require('./model');